smartheim/ohx-os/readme.md

 * The ODroid C2
 * The Cubieboard and Beagleboard

-For System-On-A-Chip (SoC) hardware you require an SD-Card or µSD-Card with >= 1 GB capacity.
+For System-On-A-Chip (SoC) hardware an SD-Card or µSD-Card with >= 1 GB capacity is required.
-UEFI systems require a storage medium with at least 2 GB.
+UEFI systems need a storage medium with at least 2 GB.

 ## Installation